-2.5.
+- 2.5.
 Non-Disclosure.
-The protection of confidential information is vital to the interests, integrity, and success of the District; employees who improperly use or disclose such information will be subject to disciplinary action, up to and including termination of employment and legal action.
+The protection of confidential information is vital to the interests, integrity, and success of the District; employees who improperly use or disclose such information will be subject to disciplinary action, up to and including termination of employment and legal action. - 2.6.

-2.6.
 Compliance with District Policies.
-All employees are expected to comply with the policies of the District as adopted and amended from time to time.

-2.7 Immigration Reform and Control Act.
+All employees are expected to comply with the policies of the District as adopted and amended from time to time. - 2.6.1 Compliance with Reproductive Privacy Act.
+Specifically, the District requires its employees to ensure ongoing compliance with Washington State's Reproductive Privacy Act (RCW 9.02).
+The District affirms that every individual possesses a fundamental right of privacy with respect to personal reproductive decisions such that every individual has a fundamental right to choose or refuse to have an abortion, except as specifically limited by RCW 9.02.
+The District understands that under Washington law anyone that provides, directly or by contract, maternity care benefits, services, or information, must also provide pregnant individuals with substantially equivalent benefits, services, or information to permit them to voluntarily terminate their pregnancies (RCW 9.02.160).
+The District does not provide pregnancy termination services.
+At this time, the District contracted provider does not provide maternity or labor and delivery services at a District facility although those services are available at other facilities operated by the District contracted provider.
+Accordingly, individuals who contact the District seeking maternity care and/or termination services must be referred to qualified external providers including the District contracted provider. - 2.7 Immigration Reform and Control Act.
 The District is committed to full compliance with the Federal immigration laws.
 Therefore, the District is required to verify the identity and legal ability to work of all individuals before they can begin work.
 In keeping with this obligation, each applicant must produce documentation that shows his or her identity and legal authority to work.
 Each applicant must also attest his or her identity and legal authority to work on an I-9 Form provided by the Federal government.
 This verification form will be distributed by the District and must be completed as soon as possible after an offer of employment is made.
 The form must be completed and returned to the District no more than three (3) business days after an individual is hired.
-All offers of hire and continued employment are conditioned on furnishing satisfactory evidence of identity and legal authority to work in the United States.

-2.8 Americans with Disabilities Act.
+All offers of hire and continued employment are conditioned on furnishing satisfactory evidence of identity and legal authority to work in the United States. - 2.8 Americans with Disabilities Act.
 The Americans with Disabilities Act ("ADA") is a comprehensive federal civil rights law that specifically protects individuals with physical and mental disabilities.
 Individuals are protected under the ADA if any of the following conditions exist: